 Clare Bryden: Storyteller, Website

 My interests are in how human beings affect and are affected by the natural world of which we are part, and the related theology and psychology of connectedness.
 My background is in science, consultancy and business analysis, especially in the environmental sphere.
-In 2010-11, I spent a year living alongside an Anglican Benedictine community, and blogged daily about things that interested me there.
-TED in general is one of those sources of things that interest me, so in 2012 and 2013 I have been the TEDxExeter storyteller, and I’m looking forward to how TEDxExeter 2014 unfolds.
+I develop websites for small business and community groups, and I write and blog about things that interest me.
+TED in general is one of those sources of things that interest me, so since 2012 I have been the TEDxExeter storyteller, and I’m looking forward to how TEDxExeter 2015 unfolds.
 On Twitter I am @ClareBryden.

 Clive Chilvers: Social media